 4. Saigon Central Post Office

 The Central Post Office in Ho Chi Minh is a remnant of French colonial times and it is one of the grandest post offices in all of Southeast Asia.
-Marvelling at the features of this beautiful building will take you back a step in time.
-As you step inside the Saigon Central Post Office, that was built in the late 1800’s, you can see looping arches, polished marble floors and old telephone boxes serving as a reminder of the importance the post office played before the days of email and mobile phones.
+Marveling at the features of this beautiful building will take you back a step in time.
+As you step inside the Saigon Central Post Office, which was built in the late 1800’s, you can see looping arches, polished marble floors and old telephone boxes serving as a reminder of the importance the post office played before the days of email and mobile phones.

 5. Ho Chi Minh City Hall

 The Ho Chi Minh City Hall is a beautiful piece of architecture surrounded by extremely well-kept gardens and smooth paved roads.
-Unfortunately, the Ho Chi Minh City Hall is not open to the public but it is a great spot for photo opportunities during the day and also at night when the building is colourfully lit.
+Unfortunately, the Ho Chi Minh City Hall is not open to the public but it is a great spot for photo opportunities during the day and also at night when the building is colorfully lit.